Fighter aircraft: 1940s–1950s: First-generation

 Despite their advantages, the early jet-fighters were far from perfect.
 The operational lifespan of turbines were very short and engines were temperamental, while power could be adjusted only slowly and acceleration was poor (even if top speed was higher) compared to the final generation of piston fighters.
 Many squadrons of piston-engined fighters remained in service until the early to mid-1950s, even in the air forces of the major powers (though the types retained were the best of the World War II designs).
 Innovations including ejection seats, air brakes and all-moving tailplanes became widespread in this period.

 The Americans began using jet fighters operationally after World War II, the wartime Bell P-59 having proven a failure.
-The Lockheed P-80 Shooting Star (soon re-designated F-80) was less elegant than the swept-wing Me 262, but had a cruise speed (660 km/h) as high as the maximum speed attainable by many piston-engined fighters.
+The Lockheed P-80 Shooting Star (soon re-designated F-80) was more prone to wave drag than the swept-wing Me 262, but had a cruise speed (660 km/h) as high as the maximum speed attainable by many piston-engined fighters.
 The British designed several new jets, including the distinctive single-engined twin boom de Havilland Vampire which Britain sold to the air forces of many nations.